-If they don't grow wild in your area, you can get the berries year-round from the produce or freezer section of your grocery store -- or maybe from a farmers market during the warmer months of the year.
+If they don't grow wild in your area, you can get the berries year-round from the produce or freezer section of your grocery store — or maybe from a farmers market during the warmer months of the year.

 Berries in Season

 Blackberries, which are native to North America and parts of Eurasia, mostly grew wild until cultivation began in the late 1800s.
 The U.S. Pacific Northwest and the European country of Serbia lead the world's production of blackberries, with Oregon being the top-producing U.S. state.

 Choosing, Storing and Serving Your Berries

 Store them in the fridge in the plastic or cardboard container with holes that they probably came in.
 Otherwise, place them gently into a shallow container lined with paper towels.
-Don't wash blackberries until you're ready to use them, which should be within three to six days.
+Don't wash blackberries until you're ready to use them, which should be within 3 to 6 days.

-Pop plain, fresh berries into your mouth, or use them to top yogurt, cereal or salads.
+Pop plain, fresh berries directly into your mouth, or use them to top yogurt, cereal or salads.
 Add a few blackberries to a pitcher of water, muddle against the side and refrigerate overnight for a refreshing fruit-kissed beverage.

 Blackberries vs. Raspberries

 While raspberries separate from their cores when picked, ending up with a hollowed-out center, the soft cores of blackberries remain intact when they're picked.
 So if you hold a blackberry and a black raspberry side by side, the blackberry feels heavier than the fragile, hollow raspberry.

-- American Journal of Clinical Nutrition: Content of Redox-Active Compounds (ie, Antioxidants) in Foods Consumed in the United States
+- American Journal of Clinical Nutrition: "Content of Redox-Active Compounds (ie, Antioxidants) in Foods Consumed in the United States"

-- Journal of Agricultural and Food Chemistry: Anthocyanin-Rich Blackberry Extract Suppresses the DNA-Damaging Properties of Topoisomerase I and II Poisons in Colon Carcinoma Cells
+- Journal of Agricultural and Food Chemistry: "Anthocyanin-Rich Blackberry Extract Suppresses the DNA-Damaging Properties of Topoisomerase I and II Poisons in Colon Carcinoma Cells"

-- Journal of Agricultural and Food Chemistry: Berry Fruit Enhances Beneficial Signaling in the Brain
+- Journal of Agricultural and Food Chemistry: "Berry Fruit Enhances Beneficial Signaling in the Brain"